evert-arias/easybtn.earias.me/docs/api-on-pressed.md

 sidebar_label: onPressed
 ---

+## Description

-Triggers a callback function when the Button has been pressed and released.
+Triggers a callback function when the button has been pressed and released.
 The callback function will be called each time the Button is pressed.

 ```cpp
 button.onPressed(onPressedCallback);
 ```

+## Example

+Please refer to the [Pressed](example-pressed) example included in this documentation.